yggdrasil-network/yggdrasil-network.github.io/index.md

 # Introduction

 Yggdrasil is an early-stage implementation of a fully encrypted IPv6 network.
 Although Yggdrasil shares many similarities with [cjdns](https://github.com/cjdelisle/cjdns), it also employs a different routing algorithm based on a globally-agreed spanning tree.
 In theory, an Yggdrasil network should scale well even up to internet-like topologies.
-Take a look at the [Whitepaper](whitepaper.md) for a detailed overview.
+Take a look at the [About](about.md) page for a detailed overview.

 ## Project Status